 The ratio of military expenditure to GDP is calculated by dividing military expenditure in nominal, local currency figures for each year by GDP for each year, also in nominal, local currency.
 This figure (the ‘military burden’) represents the most common measure of the economic burden of military expenditure.
 SIPRI also presents figures for military expenditure as a share of total government expenditure from 1988, using IMF figures for general government expenditure (including central, regional, local government etc.), where available.

-SIPRI presents estimates of aggregate military expenditure, in constant (2016) US dollars, and in current dollars for the most recent year (currently 2017), for various geographic regions, international organizations, and income groups.
+SIPRI presents estimates of aggregate military expenditure, in constant (2021) US dollars for various geographic regions.